 A detailed list containing the features and applications of Tudat is given here:

-- Propagation of not only the state, but also the variational equations assosciated with the dynamics, over a single arc, multiple arcs, or a combination.
+Propagation of not only the state, but also the variational equations assosciated with the dynamics, over a single arc, multiple arcs, or a combination.

 Tudat has also been used extensively in research projects, a few of them are listed below: